gmcclarin/grace-nieboer-portfolio/README.md

 ## To DO
 - research best way to showcase work
-- nadd scrolling behavior effects
+- add scrolling behavior effects
 - add a top anchor? or make the nav bar fixed...

 - put a fun picture up of myself on the about page